-In my current book project, Futures After Progress: Living with Doubt in Late Industrial Baltimore, I explore the residues of future-oriented governance on the south side of the city.
+In my forthcoming book, Futures After Progress: Hope and Doubt in Late Industrial Baltimore, I explore the residues of future-oriented governance on the south side of the city.
 Moving from the area’s 19th century life as a quarantine zone through its more recent past as the proposed site for “renewable” energy projects, I track harm done in the name of progress.
 I also consider what it feels like to be an industrial subject living on the cusp of the postindustrial era, with that hoped-for future freshly out of reach.
 By following people’s efforts to plant their feet at the end of that world—to imagine futures after progress—the book seeks insight into the paths we might yet take to approach climate catastrophe.

 I am also pursuing two new projects.
 One stays in Baltimore but takes a more explicit turn toward climate change governance, investigating efforts to steel the city for increasingly strange weather.
 In this project, I study how vacant homes and crumbling infrastructure are being reimagined as “systemic vulnerabilities.”
 Like Futures After Progress, this work combines ethnographic research with intensive archival study, contributing to a research program that lies at the intersection of anthropology and urban history.

 My research has been supported by grants from the National Science Foundation, the Wenner-Gren Foundation, the Andrew W. Mellon Foundation, and the American Council of Learned Societies.
 I also serve on the editorial board for Anthropological Quarterly.
 At Cornell, I teach courses on time, environment, and research design that draw together fiction, film, critical theory, and ethnographic texts, approaching anthropology as a capacious mode of inquiry.